hirotakaster/MQTT/README.md

 ### Bug or Problem?
 First of all, check the <a href="https://community.particle.io/" target="_blank">Particle community site<a/>.
 But still your problem will not clear, please send a bug-fixed diff and Pull request or problem details to issue.

+### Pull Request
+If you have a bug or feature, please send a pull request.
+Thanks for all developer's pull request!